Maika Monroe: Acting

 In 2017, Monroe starred alongside Timothée Chalamet in the neo-noir coming-of-age film Hot Summer Nights as his girlfriend McKayla.
 In 2019, Monroe played Sandra in drama film Honey Boy.
 In 2020, Monroe portrayed Cindy Williams in the Canadian mystery thriller Flashback.

 In 2022, Monroe played Julia in Watcher, the psychological thriller feature directorial debut of Chloe Okuno.
 In 2023, Monroe played Case in the film God Is a Bullet, an adaption of the 1999 novel of the same name.

 Monroe was cast as Lee Harker in the horror film Longlegs alongside Nicolas Cage.
 Monroe said the role was "incredibly impactful for me.
 It also felt unique, and it was something I had never done.
 Lee is so incredibly different from who I am and how I move through life."
 On working with Cage, she said that "He's the best.
 He's such a genuine human."
 The film was released in 2024 and became the highest grossing independent feature of that year.

+Monroe was confirmed to star in a sequel to It Follows titled They Follow, which will be distributed by Neon.

+In 2025, Monroe starred in the historical fantasy romance film, 100 Nights of Hero, directed by Julia Jackman, distributed by A24.
+The same year, she starred as Ava Bly in In Cold Light (2025).

+In February 2026, she starred in Evil Has Always Had a Name, a live-action trailer and short film directed by Rich Lee and Franciska Friede to promote the video game Resident Evil Requiem.

+In March 2026, she starred in the film adaptation of Coleen Hoover's Reminders of Him.

+Other

+Monroe is also a professional kiteboarder, as of 2015.

 Personal life

-Monroe was in a relationship with actor Joe Keery from 2017 to 2023.
-Since 2023, she has been dating real-estate agent Dalton Gomez, who was previously married to singer-songwriter Ariana Grande.
+Monroe was in a relationship with actor Joe Keery from 2017 to 2022.
+Since 2023, she has been dating real-estate agent Dalton Gomez.